sitruklaq/Adhesion-Tester/README.md

 A correlation between motor steps and distance travelled was used to calibrate the machine:

+![image of calibration] (calibrationlink)

-Using the following controller configuration:
+Using the following controller configuration: **FILL THIS IN**

 Any change to these settings will require a recalibration.

-At current a step/pulse = X mm
+At current: 1mm= 567mm

 Example:

-Move 50mm at 1mm/s
+Move 50mm at 2mm/s

-move X pulses at Xpulse/s
+Move 28350 pulses at 1134 pulse/s

 # Working Principles